AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/ftp.md

 >[!NOTE]
 >
->The FTP connectors are in beta.
+>The FTP connector is in beta.
 See the [Sources overview](../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

 Adobe Experience Platform provides native connectivity for cloud providers like AWS, [!DNL Google Cloud Platform], and [!DNL Azure], allowing you to bring your data from these systems.